Why You Should Be Flossing Every Day

 4: Flossing Improves Your Overall Health

 Did you know that there is an increasing connection between gum disease and other conditions like heart disease, diabetes, and even dementia?
-According to the American Academy of Periodontology, people with gum disease are almost twice as likely to have heart disease.
+People with gum disease are two to three times more likely to have heart disease.
 Flossing regularly may save you from more serious health problems in the future.

 Know The Proper Flossing Technique